websemantics/themeblr/README.md

 This will generate distribution files at `dist\css` and `dist\js`.
 It will also copy the distribution files to the docs folder, `docs\dist` and copy Font Awesome to `dist\fonts`.

-- Finally, for seamless development run the watch `script`,
+- Finally, for seamless development run the `watch` script,

 ```bash
 npm run watch
 ```

-This will recompile and synch with the browser when changes in the project files are detected,
+This will recompile and sync with the browser when changes in the project pages are detected,

 There are other Grunt targets with support for generating docs, publishing and deployment can be found in `Gruntfile.js`.

 ## Font Awesome

-Themeblre brings Bootstrap 4 prepackaged with over 634 [Font Awesome](http://fontawesome.io/) icons that can be styled with any CSS you desire.
+Themeblre brings Bootstrap 4 prepackaged with over 634 [Font Awesome](http://fontawesome.io/) icons that can be styled with any CSS you desire, obviously.

 ## Static Pages

 This project supports generating static content for Github Pages.
-The original [Bootstrap](https://github.com/twbs/bootstrap) project used this feature to generate documentation.
+The original [Bootstrap](https://github.com/twbs/bootstrap) project used this feature to generate documentation,

 Grunt copies the theme built `css` and `js` files to `docs/dist` and processes any `scss` / `js` files in `docs/assets/scss` / `docs/assets/js` into  `docs/assets/css` and  `docs/assets/js` respectively .
-You might also want to uncomment `postcss-docs` script in `package.js` to enable docs postcss processing.
+You might also want to uncomment `postcss-docs` script in `package.js` to enable `docs` postcss processing.

 To build the docs pages run,